MAGSoft/React-User-Directory-with-Dark-Mode-Toggle-Assignment/README.md

-# React User Directory with Dark Mode Toggle Assignment
+# React User Directory with Dark Mode Toggle Task

 ## Objective
-The objective of this assignment is to assess the intern's React knowledge and understanding, including the implementation of API fetching, data rendering, and context API usage.
+The objective of this task is to assess the intern's React knowledge and understanding, including the implementation of API fetching, data rendering, and context API usage.

 ## Task Description
 You are required to create a React application that fetches data from the Random User API and displays a user directory.
 The application should have the following features: